 - having a little romance

 There’s nothing wrong with making whoopee at 90+ and, apparently, many do.

 You may enjoy my post about Sitting with Norman Lloyd (the world’s current longest living actor)

 The takeaway – As Baby Boomers, it isn’t too late to make changes in our lifestyle that may affect our outcome later on.
 The most important takeaway is to stay active and engaged.
 Use moderation when it comes to drinking, exercising, and take the time to enjoy life.
 Eat a little cake and don’t worry so much about your weight.

-Interesting side note.
-My podcast partner just moved to Laguna Woods and is having the time of her life.
+Interesting side note. a friend of mine moved to Laguna Woods and is having the time of her life.
 May she live long and have fun!

 What’s your take on the study?
 Is there anything you will change in how you live your life to live to 90 and beyond?
 Please leave a comment below.